Blendify/blender-manual/blender_docs/manual/interface/controls/templates/color_picker.rst

    It can also be controlled with the :kbd:`Wheel`.

 Color space
-   Selects the :term:`Color Space` for the number buttons below.
+   Selects the :term:`Color Space` for the number fields below.

    RGB, HSV/HSL, Hex
 Color values